johnwargo/moddable-helper/readme.md

 ### Configuration

 To use this module, you must first create the module's configuration file in the Moddable project's root folder.
-The file must be called `mddbl.json` and the default configuration file contains the following:
+The file must be called `mddbl.json` and the default configuration file contains the following options:

 ```json
 {